Eastern and Western Reiki

 USUI Mikao

 USUI Makao learnt spiritual and martial arts, at a young age.
-Decades later, he had a profound mystic experience after meditating, fasting and exposed to cold on a mountain top for 3 weeks.
+He is said to have studied theosophical and philosophical systems and travelled widely.
+As an adult he worked, had a family and spent some time in monasteries ie. retreats as a lay practitioner.
+Decades later, he had a profound mystic experience after meditating, fasting and exposed to cold on a mountain top (Mt Kurama) for 3 weeks.
 He came down from the mountain and discovered that his significant spiritual experience had benefited his body, mind, spirit AND that he was able to help others down a similar path.
-Usui was never attuned before his major mystic experience.
+Usui had not undergone any Reiki attunement ceremony, as do modern Reiki practitioners, before his major mystic experience.
 He was just a human meditating on top of a mountain.
 His is a powerful example of the path along which meditation and Reiki can take us.
-Particularly, if safe, sensible meditation progression is built in.
+Particularly, if safe, sensible progression is built in.
 In any event, in 1922 Usui set up a Reiki School which might better be called Usui's Reiki Association.

 Most of the Reiki you see in Australia and all over the Western world comes from a Hawaiian lady who learnt Reiki in Japan before World War 2 and then returned to Hawaii.
-The Hawaiian Lady, TAKATA Hawayo, and 20 of her students taught many people and so "Takata Reiki" spread worldwide.
-During the process many "New Age" and other elements were added, emphasis changed and some things were lost from the original Usui Association Reiki that remained in Japan.
+The Hawaiian Lady, TAKATA Hawayo, and her 20+ students taught many people and so "Takata Reiki" spread worldwide.
+During the process many "New Age" and other elements were added, emphasis changed, and some things were lost.
+Takata Reiki became different from the original Usui-Reiki-Association Reiki that remained in Japan.
 "Takata Reiki" is Western Reiki and is by far the most common type of Reiki practiced all over the world.
 Eventually, Western Reiki even went back to Japan.

-At present, Owen offers Reiki touch therapy but is not accepting new Reiki Students for training.
+At present, Owen offers Reiki therapy but is not accepting new Reiki Students for training.